georgiadavis/georgiadavis.github.io/projects/figma.md

 I built the <a href="https://learningfigma.com" target="_blank">Learning Figma</a> video course to make design accessible to everyone.
-I created this course because it's important to me to always to teaching the things I am passionate about.
+I created this course because I love teaching the things I am passionate about.
 Figma makes it easy to collaborate with other designers, engineers, and product managers.

 ![an image alt text]({{ site.baseurl }}/assets/img/figma2.png)